tripal/tripal_doc/docs/dev_guide/module_dev/buddies/cvterm.rst

 upsertCv()
 ^^^^^^^^^^^^

-Updates a record if it exists, or inserts it if it does not, in the chado `cv <https://laceysanderson.github.io/chado-docs/cv/tables/cv.html>`_ table.
+Updates a record if it exists, or inserts it if it does not, in the chado `cv <https://laceysanderson.github.io/chado-docs/cv/tables/cv.html>`_ table, and returns a ChadoBuddyRecord describing the updated record.
 Only keys designated with a Ⓠ are used for the query to find the record to update if it already exists.

 Usage: ``$chado_buddy_records = $cvterm_instance->insertCv($values, $options);``